modxcms/revolution/_build/templates/default/README.md

 	grunt

-You can now make changes to index.scss and login.scss and see them automatically compiled CSS.
+You can now make changes to index.scss and login.scss and see them automatically compile CSS.

-To compile the Sass run:
+To just compile the Sass run:

 	grunt build